Mahdi-Kriaa/Machine_Remaining_Useful_Life_Prediction/README.md

 ## Limitations & Next Steps

-- The model is not good enough for some data points wich can be adressed with providing more data and improving the model architecture
+- The model is not good enough for some data points wich can be adressed with providing more data and improving the model architecture.
 - An explainable AI can be performed to identify feature importances and understand the machines behaviours.